FarronF/limerick-council-meetings/meetings/2024/01/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare Rathkeale - 12th December 2023.md

 All Members welcomed the update on the project.
 Following discussion a number of

-queries were raised by Members:---
+queries were raised by Members:
+---
 3

  Councillor O’Brien queried if the objection lodged against plans to raise the height